 Published monthly in the UK but with an international and geo-political focus, it carries in-depth articles on RN issues, some of which are available on its website.
 Great photography and a more technical & international emphasis than Warship World.
 Highly recommended.
 Twitter: @WarshipsIFR

-This dependable magazine publishes six times a year covering naval issues both past and present.
+A quarterly publication, covering naval issues both past and present.
 Under new management it is now featuring up to date commentary on the Royal Navy and, while primarily focused on the RN, it features international coverage, a good round up of relevant Parliamentary debates and discussions as well as articles of historic interest.
 Published by NavyBooks a specialist publisher of naval books, it is written in an accessible style.
 It has a fine pedigree of being a lone ‘voice in the wilderness’ for many years warning of the danger of the continual cuts to the RN.
 Its annual publication – British Warships and Auxiliaries has charted the decline in ship numbers, with associated editorial for over 35 years.
 Twitter: @NavyBooks Facebook: www.facebook.com/navybooks

 Monthly glossy newspaper with news from around the fleet.
 Well designed and making good use of photography, it is owned by the MoD.
-While informative, the ‘shiny-happy’ Navy News is something of a PR publication more focussed on naval personnel stories than on operational matters.
+While informative, the ‘shiny-happy’ Navy News is something of a PR publication more focused on naval personnel stories than on operational matters.
 Disastrous cuts to the fleet are referred to as “defence shake-ups” and the tone is upbeat no matter what.
 The website is mediocre but sometimes has great photos, the official RN website is generally quicker and more reliable for breaking news stories.
 Twitter: @Navy_News

 Most well-known for the annual publication ‘Jane’s Fighting Ships‘ the Bible of world naval forces, Jane’s provide extensive intelligence about naval developments both online and in print.
 Aimed at senior officers and industry professionals, their products are of the highest standard with prices to match.